Hydrodynamic and symbolic models of computation with advice: Computation with advice in ideal fluid motion

+We point out that Theorem 3.1 in \cite{CMPP2} can be applied to any fixed closed contact three-manifold $(M,\xi)$, or open contact three-manifold such as $(\mathbb{R}^3,\xi_{std})$, so one can replace a toroidal domain by closed three-manifold.
 In addition, the strong property described in Remark \ref{rem:openset} is also true, namely that there exists an open set $U$ such that for any initial configuration $(q_0,s)$, the orbit of $X$ through the explicit point $p_s\in M$ associated with $(q_0,s)$ intersects $U$ if and only if $T$ halts with input $(q_0,s)$.
 The orbit either intersects $U$ or stays at a positive distance from $U$ uniformly bounded from below.
 Even if a polynomial-time Turing machine halts in every input, the last property is not meaningless.
 One could, for example, modify the Turing machine so that halting only occurs on accepted inputs.
 Then the previous property would mean that the trajectory associated to an input that is accepted intersects some domain $U$, but if the input is not accepted then the associated trajectory remains at a positive distance of $U$.
 This is seen as follows.

 Let $y(t)$ be the trajectory associated with an initial configuration $(q_0,s)$.
 All the points representing a halting configuration are encoded in a finite collection of blocks of the square Cantor set contained in $D_M$, and no non-halting configuration is encoded there.
 Let $U_D$ be a small enough neighborhood of those blocks not intersecting any other block, and $U$ be defined as